University of Development Alternative

 The University Of Development Alternative (UODA) is a private university in Bangladesh.

 History

 This idea was founded and initiated by the president of UODA, Mujib Khan.
 In 2002 the Government of Bangladesh approved the University of Development Alternative (UODA), and now under 6 faculties, UODA offers undergraduate courses in over 14 subjects.
 The students can also achieve their master's degree in their respective subjects after their respective 4 years undergraduate programmes.
-Its temporary campuses are in Dhanmondi, Dhaka, Bangladesh.
+Its temporary campuses are in Lalmatia, Dhaka, Bangladesh.

 Background

 A group of individuals formed a non-profit and non-political social organization, the Student Welfare Organization of Bangladesh (SWOB) in 1978 for guiding the youth.
 To achieve SWOB's mission, the College of Development Alternative (CODA) was founded in 1992 and the School of Development Alternative (SODA) in 1996.
 The University of Development Alternative started its journey in 2002.
 The three institutions embody the original vision of a system of Complete Education for Alternative Development (CEFAD), imparting technical and social education from childhood to maturity.

 In 2002 the government of Bangladesh approved the University Of Development Alternative (UODA).
 Under four faculties, UODA offers four-year honors degrees in 14 subjects.
 The university also facilitates post graduate education (Master's).